Respiratory therapist: Italy

-In Italy, the title of the respiratory therapist can be acquired applying to the master's degree in respiratory therapy.
-It consists of frontal lessons and various internships throughout Italian hospitals.
+In Italy, the title of respiratory therapist can be acquired by earning a master's degree in respiratory therapy.
+It consists of lessons and various internships throughout Italian hospitals.

 Philippines

-In Philippines respiratory therapists are clinicians who have been awarded at minimum a Bachelor of Science in Respiratory Care degree.
-Licenses to practice respiratory care are regulated by the Professional Regulatory Board of Respiratory therapy and Professional Regulation Commission which is established and legally maintained by the Philippine Respiratory Therapy Act (Republic Act No. 10024).
+In the Philippines, respiratory therapists are clinicians who have been awarded at minimum a Bachelor of Science in Respiratory Care degree.
+Licenses to practice respiratory care are regulated by the Professional Regulatory Board of Respiratory therapy and Professional Regulation Commission which was established and is legally maintained by the Philippine Respiratory Therapy Act (Republic Act No. 10024).

 United Arab Emirates

-In United Arab Emirates respiratory therapists must have been awarded a Bachelor of Science in Respiratory Care.
-An additional two-years of experience is required for foreign applicants.
+In the United Arab Emirates, respiratory therapists must have been awarded a Bachelor of Science in Respiratory Care.
+An additional two years of experience is required for foreign applicants.
 Licenses are maintained and awarded by the Dubai Health Authority.
-The Dubai Health Authority restricts respiratory therapists to working only in physical medicine and rehabilitation Centers, in hospitals, in surgical clinics with cardio-thoracic surgeons and with physicians in family/general practice or pulmonology.
+The Dubai Health Authority restricts respiratory therapists to working only in physical medicine and rehabilitation centers, in hospitals, in surgical clinics with cardio-thoracic surgeons and with physicians in family/general practice or pulmonology.

 Saudi Arabia

-Saudi Arabia utilizes respiratory therapists in a similar fashion to Canada and the U.S. Some respiratory therapists from North America travel to Saudi Arabia for temporary need.
+Saudi Arabia utilizes respiratory therapists in a similar fashion to Canada and the U.S. Some respiratory therapists from North America travel to Saudi Arabia to fill a temporary need.

 Singapore

-In Singapore, a respiratory therapist is an allied health professional who plays an integral role in the care of critically ill patients in the Intensive Care Units, managing patients on invasive and non-invasive mechanical ventilation, and other respiratory supportive devices.
-Respiratory therapists are recognized domain experts pertaining to respiratory care and are responsible to facilitate learning and training for respiratory care topics (mechanical ventilation management, artificial airway management, lung protective strategies, diagnostic procedures, etc) for medical students, nursing students, and health care colleagues (nurses, physicians, allied health professions) in the hospitals.
+In Singapore, a respiratory therapist is an allied health professional.
+They play an integral role in the care of critically ill patients in intensive care units, managing patients on invasive and non-invasive mechanical ventilation, and other respiratory supportive devices.
+Respiratory therapists are recognized domain experts pertaining to respiratory care, and are responsible for training on respiratory care topics (mechanical ventilation management, artificial airway management, lung protective strategies, diagnostic procedures) for medical students, nursing students, and health care colleagues (nurses, physicians, allied health professions) in hospitals.

-As part of their duties, some of the respiratory therapists are also routinely assigned to staff the emergency department, outpatient ambulatory clinics, diagnostic polysomnography laboratories, as well as the pulmonary function test laboratories to assist with the diagnostic procedures for patients.
+As part of their duties, some respiratory therapists are routinely assigned to staff the emergency department, outpatient ambulatory clinics, diagnostic polysomnography laboratories, and pulmonary function test laboratories, to assist with diagnostic procedures for patients.

-All respiratory therapists in Singapore have a baccalaureate degree in respiratory therapy awarded by accredited institutions across the region and the United States and hold board certifications in their country of training.
+All respiratory therapists in Singapore have a baccalaureate degree in respiratory therapy awarded by accredited institutions across the region and the United States, and hold board certifications in their country of training.

-In 2010, the Association of Respiratory Therapists Singapore (ARTS) was established as the national professional organization for respiratory therapists working in Singapore and is a recognized international affiliate of the American Association for Respiratory Therapists (AARC).
+In 2010, the Association of Respiratory Therapists Singapore (ARTS) was established as the national professional organization for respiratory therapists working in Singapore.
+It is a recognized international affiliate of the American Association for Respiratory Therapists (AARC).
 In 2022, ARTS was also inducted as a council member into the International Council for Respiratory Therapists, with two established leaders serving as co-governors to represent the interests of respiratory therapists in Singapore.

-As of 2024, services and care provided by respiratory therapists can be found in all public hospitals in the country and is continuing to grow at with demand.
+As of 2024, services and care provided by respiratory therapists could be found in all public hospitals in the country.